 - Dynamics 365 (online) – Get help with Outlook client integration.

-- Outlook on the web – Fix sign in or start up problems related to Outlook web.
+- Outlook on the web – Fix sign in or start up issues related to Outlook web.
+For example, I’m having trouble opening or signing in to Outlook on the web.

 - Advanced Diagnostics – Creates reports to help analyze Outlook, Office and Exchange Online issues.